fantajeon/J2Composer/README.md

 # Jintemplify

-`jintemplify` is a versatile tool that enables users to combine Jinja2 templates with YAML variables, producing files in any desired format.
+`jintemplify` is a versatile CLI(Command Line Interface) tool that enables users to combine Jinja2 templates with YAML variables, producing files in any desired format.
 The application also supports a plugin system based on shell scripts, allowing users to extend its functionality with familiar scripting techniques.

 ## Features